B.A. George Washington University

 - to use toxin resistance in sodium channels as a marker for adaptation and parallel evolution;

 - to determine the interactions between activation, deactivation, fast inactivation and slow inactivation in the regulation of sodium channel availability and the contribution of sodium channels to cell excitability, the responsiveness of cells to excitatory synaptic input, and the production of action potentials.

 In pursuit of these goals, we use PCR-based site-directed mutagenesis, heterologous expression in Xenopus oocytes and HEK293 cells, patch clamp electrophysiology to measure ionic currents, cut-open oocyte electrophysiology to measure ionic and gating currents, and site-directed fluorescence labeling to measure molecular movements.

 - Abdelsayed, M.*, S. Sokolov, and P.C.
 Ruben.
 2013.
-A thermosensitive mutation alters the effects of lacosamide on slow inactivation in neuronal voltage-gated sodium channels, NaV1.2. in press, Frontiers in Pharmacology.
+A thermosensitive mutation alters the effects of lacosamide on slow inactivation in neuronal voltage-gated sodium channels, NaV1.2.
+Frontiers in Pharmacology.

 - Jones, D.K.*, T.W.
 Claydon, and P.C.
 Ruben.
 2013.
 Extracellular protons inhibit charge immobilization in the cardiac voltage-gated sodium channel.
 Biophysical Journal 105(1):101-107.

 - Sokolov, S., C.H.
 Peters*, S.Rajamani, and P.C.
 Ruben.
 2013.
 Proton-dependent inhibition of the cardiac sodium channel, NaV1.5, by ranolazine.
 Frontiers in Pharmacology 4:78.